Skip to main content

 Cell Furniture

-Working in partnership with UK Public Sector Prison Industries (PSPI), DACRL designed a new range of cell furniture that could be made in prison and aims to improve the safety and wellbeing of prisoners and prison staff.
-DACRL’s research and design approach involved collaborating with prisoners, prison staff, and designers to identify and address issues of use, misuse, and abuse of existing cell furniture, and to respond to other operational challenges in prison.
+Working in partnership with UK Public Sector Prison Industries, this project co-designed a new range of cell furniture that could be made in prison.
+The main purpose was to improve the safety and wellbeing of prisoners and prison staff.
+Our research and design approach involved collaborating with prisoners, prison staff, and designers to identify and address issues of use, misuse, and abuse of existing cell furniture, and to respond to other operational challenges in prison.

 Photo: DACRL